 Skiing in Italy, let alone ski-ing in Abruzzo, never used to quite have the kudos of some of its European neighbours such as Austria & Switzerland.
-However, this reputation is constantly improving making Abruzzo the winner when it comes to snowy affordable skiable peaks in Italy!
-This Autumn, we have counted so far 20 ski resorts in the Abruzzo Apennine region with nearly 370 km of runs advertising that they’ll be open, plus a few places specialising in cross-country or nordic skiing (a popular pastime in Abruzzo).
+However, this reputation is constantly improving making Abruzzo the winner when it comes to most affordable skiable peaks in Italy with a choice of 3 airports, Pescara, Rome, Naples choose from to fly to when ski-ing in Abruzzo.

 Skiing in Abruzzo caters for all levels; between the linked Abruzzo resorts of Campo Imperatore, Campo Felice and Ovindoli Monte Magnola in the L’Aquila area there are approximately 14 black runs, 19 red runs, 10 blue runs & 3 green runs.
-Further south, the world class resorts of Pescocostanzo and Roccaraso-Rivisondoli proffer nearly 50 further runs across the more advanced ranges.
-Roccaraso recently held the finals of the FIS “carving” cup, back in March 2009 and in 2006 hosted the Ski World Cup Winter Games, so if you are looking for competitive, taxing skiing this resort in particular could be just the place for you.
+Further south, the world-class resorts of Pescocostanzo and Roccaraso-Rivisondoli proffer nearly 50 further runs across the more advanced ranges.
+Roccaraso recently held the finals of the FIS “carving” cup, back in March 2009 and in 2006 hosted the Ski World Cup Winter Games, so if you are looking for competitive, taxing skiing this resort, in particular, could be just the place for you.

-What is great about most of these Abruzzo ski resorts is that they will have nearby a local National Park shop, so for self-catering foodies you’ll be able to stock up on really tasty, high quality locally grown foods that are in turn supporting the local rural economy.
+What is great about most of these Abruzzo ski resorts is that they will have nearby a local National Park shop, so for self-catering foodies, you’ll be able to stock up on really tasty, high quality locally grown foods that are in turn supporting the local rural economy.

 Ski-passes range in price from approximately €15 to €40 for day passes.
-Skiing conditions normally last from December to April, and there are various websites with information and webcams providing up-to-the-minute reports on the quantity and quality of snow.
-Much of the skiing season you can find the smaller slopes quite quiet, but at weekends during the peak time huge numbers of Romans and Neapolitans descend on the better slopes and queues can be substantial; particularly worth watching out for is the huge traffic build-up at the end of the first weekend in the new year, when all the skiing Italians return to their homes; we were once stuck at the toll-gates into Rome for 2 hours, with our departing flight horribly imminent…
+Skiing conditions normally last from December to March, and there are various websites with information and webcams providing up-to-the-minute reports on the quantity and quality of snow.
+Much of the skiing season you can find the smaller slopes quite quiet, but at weekends during the peak time huge numbers of Romans and Neapolitans descend onto the better slopes and queues can be substantial; particularly worth watching out for is the huge traffic build-up at the end of the first weekend in the new year, when all the skiing Italians return to their homes; we were once stuck at the toll-gates into Rome for 2 hours, with our departing flight horribly imminent…

-Abruzzo’s ski resorts are all relatively easy to get to from Pescara Airport, whilst the more northern slopes in the L’Aquila province ones are convenient to those flying into or coming from Rome; Pescocostanzo and Roccaraso-Rivisondoli are approximately 2 hours drive from Naples and Rome.
+Abruzzo’s ski resorts are all relatively easy to get to from Pescara Airport, whilst the more northern slopes in the L’Aquila province ones are convenient to those flying into or coming from Rome; Pescocostanzo and Roccaraso-Rivisondoli are approximately a 2-hour drive from Naples and Rome.